Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## Architecture of the entire system

+Due to several devices needed by the user requirements, our system architecture uses a central controller API which communicates with the database, and handles receiving and sending requests using MQTT protocol to communicate between different devices.
 As a result of the above user requirements, we have established three key devices of the system:

 * **Internet of Things Device** :
 To fulfil our end-user key requirement to measure fitness, we used an M5Stack.

-Our IoT device was an M5Stack, an Arduino we used to create a pedometer which uses the gyroscope to determine when user step count is incremented.
+Our IoT device was an M5Stack, an Arduino compatible device we used to create a pedometer which uses the gyroscope to determine when user step count is incremented.
 This will be worn on the users wrist, and can accurately act and send steps to the Desktop application.
 On our IoT device the user can view a live step count, challenges they are enrolled in, and indivdiual statistics.
 The device was made to be stateless, and rely on the Desktop part of the system to pull information about the user.
 This device was chosen because it contains a gyroscope which can be used as a pedometer, and Wi-Fi in order to connect to the internet and pull information from the central database.

 * **Desktop Application** :
 To fulfil the admin user story requirements to analyse playerbase and have access to the backend, we created a Processing app which additionally functions as a back-end.